 - Top of the Offer Listing Pages

-Sponsored Display has the ability to re-target shoppers who have recently looked at your Amazon product pages, your competitor’s product pages, or used search terms relevant to your listing.
+Sponsored Display possesses the unique ability to retarget shoppers who have recently viewed your Amazon product pages, browsed your competitor’s product pages, or used search terms relevant to your listing.

 The unique advantage Sponsored Display Ads have is that they can be displayed both on and off Amazon, therefore increasing re-targeting opportunities.